-Ellsworth advances plans to make its harbor more user-friendly
+Ellsworth advances plans to expand its riverfront trail

 [Ellsworth races to repair marina hammered by ‘perfect storm’]

-All that the town-owned recreation space needs is a connection to downtown to vastly increase Ellsworth’s livability, David Cole said.
+All that the town-owned recreation space needs is a connection to downtown to vastly increase Ellsworth’s livability, City Manager David Cole said.

-That’s why the city manager hopes to extend the park’s 175-foot brick walking trail another 425 feet to Water Street as a first step toward creating a pedestrian link between the marina and downtown.
+That’s why Cole hopes to extend the park’s 175-foot brick walking trail another 425 feet to Water Street as a first step toward creating a pedestrian link between the marina and downtown.

 “It’s the beginning of an earnest waterfront development plan,” Cole said.